pburkholder/eponymous-principles/presentation.md

 * Murphy's Law
   * Everything that can go wrong will
 * Moore's Law
-  * Compute power doubles every two years
+  * Compute power doubles every two years (so far)

 ^Not merely rhetorical "argument from authority" but should have the backing of experience and empirical evidence.

+^ Newton: Evidence and Theory

+^ Murphy: Lived experience, basis of SRE practice

+^ Moore's Law: faster and cheaper is coming

 ---